Congress seals agreement on $900 billion COVID relief bill

 “This bill is a good bill.
 Tonight is a good night.
 But it is not the end of the story, it is not the end of the job," Schumer told reporters.
 “Anyone who thinks this bill is enough does not know what’s going on in America.”

-The $300 per week bonus jobless benefit was one half the supplemental federal unemployment benefit provided under the $1.8 billion CARES Act in March and would be limited to 11 weeks instead of 16 weeks.
-The direct $600 stimulus payment to most people would also be half the March payment, subject to the same income limits in which an individual’s payment began to phase out after $75,000.
+The $300 per week bonus jobless benefit was half the supplemental federal unemployment benefit provided under the $1.8 billion CARES Act in March and would be limited to 11 weeks instead of 16 weeks.
+The direct $600 stimulus payment was also half the March payment, subject to the same income limits in which an individual’s payment phases out after $75,000.

 “We put our heads down and worked around the clock for nearly a month to produce a bipartisan, bicameral bill to address the emergency needs of our country," the bipartisan group of about a dozen lawmakers said in a statement.
 “Our consensus bill was the foundation of this final package."